Geisel Library: Third floor

 One unusual feature of the library is that the lower levels are numbered 1 and 2, and the upper floors numbered 4 to 8.
 That has given rise to several fanciful explanations for why the third floor is apparently sealed off and not accessible from elevators or steps.

 One of the more popular stories is that the building's design had not taken into account the eventual weight of books in the library, so the third floor has of necessity been left empty, a common urban legend associated at different times with many other university libraries.

 In reality, the "missing" third floor is actually the open/outside forum.
 There is no other third floor, blocked off or otherwise.
 It is simply reinforced concrete and an emergency exit that helps students from the 4-8 floors get out without having to go to the second floor.
 The "third floor" is actually two separate levels.
 The third floor landings in the public stairwells open to the concrete platform outside the library, which was originally intended to be used for sculpture displays, acoustic music, impromptu outdoor conversations, an open public meeting area and poetry readings.

-Potential theft of library materials and the risks attributed to the potential theft of UC San Diego's rare private collections of literature and art caused the doors to third floor to be protected, to be used only in emergencies or by building personnel to conduct the transfer of equipment to the central core directly to avoid disrupting library operations.
+Potential theft of library materials and the risks attributed to the potential theft of UC San Diego's rare private collections of literature and art caused the doors to the third floor to be protected, to be used only in emergencies or by building personnel to conduct the transfer of equipment to the central core directly to avoid disrupting library operations.
 The "second" third floor's landing is numbered as floor "3.5" and consists of utility connections and wiring to the upper levels.
 There are no accessways beyond the stairwell doors of floor 3.5; they are locked utility rooms, essentially for maintenance and repair.

 The doors to the 3rd floor open outwards from the stairwells, and the 3.5 floor doors open inwards towards the central core.
 The Central Forum, the 3rd floor, was originally intended to be a formal area of the library but outside the interior to avoid disturbing library patrons or library operations.